forgepass-xyz/forgepass-sdk/README.md

 # forgepass-sdk

-**The ForgePass client SDK — integrate contributor reputation into any Stellar project**
+**The ForgePass client SDK; integrate contributor reputation into any Stellar project**

 This SDK is how external Stellar projects consume ForgePass data without writing API integration code from scratch.
 It provides typed, versioned wrappers around the ForgePass public API, making it straightforward to add contributor Trust Scores, passport lookups, and badge verification to any Stellar application.